wmedrano/wmedrano.dev/content/literate-programs/emacs-config.md

 The primary data flows are:

--   config.org &rarr; config.html for displaying in a website.
+-   emacs-config.org &rarr; emacs-config.html for displaying in a website.
--   config.org &rarr; config.el for use with Emacs.
-This is done by running Emacs Lisp function `org-babel-load-file`.
-This automatically runs all the `emacs-lisp` code blocks within `config.org`.
+-   emacs-config.org &rarr; init.el for use with Emacs.
+This is done by running Emacs Lisp function `org-babel-tangle` with `emacs-config` in the `~.emacs.d` directory.
+This exports the code blocks to file.

 Using Org Mode to write an Emacs configuration is a form of Literate Programming.
 Literate Programming is a paradigm that combines the code and